≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s quarterly and annual statements, earnings releases, investor letters, SEC filings, etc., which are available in Tesla Investor Overview.
+1. All financial figures presented were obtained and referenced from Tesla’s quarterly and annual statements published on the company’s investor relations page: Tesla Investor Overview.

 Back To Table Of Contents